 On this dayNov 01, 1879

 The federal government's views on educating Native children were rooted in racism and prejudice.
-While the government believed a white youth’s “moral character and habits are already formed and well-defined” when he leaves for school, a native youth was thought to be “born a savage and raised in an atmosphere of superstition and ignorance... lacks at the outset those advantages which are inherited by his white brother."
+While the government believed a white youth’s “moral character and habits are already formed and well-defined” when he leaves for school, a Native youth was thought to be “born a savage and raised in an atmosphere of superstition and ignorance" without the "advantages which are inherited by his white brother."
 In the eyes of the government, “if [a Native American child] is to rise from his low estate the germs of a nobler existence must be implanted in him and cultivated.
 He must be taught to lay aside his savage customs like a garment and take upon himself the habits of civilized life.”